What is The Family Medical Leave Act?

-FMLA helps people looking to get help and stay in an inpatient treatment center to recover from addiction.
+FMLA meaning?
+The family medical leave act helps people looking to get medical treatment and rehabilitation services for recovery from behavioral disorders and addiction.
 It is very helpful with security to keep your job while you are away and focused on getting sober.

 The Family and Medical Leave Act (FMLA) provides eligible employees up to 12 workweeks of unpaid leave a year and requires group health benefits to be maintained during the leave as if employees continued to work instead of taking leave.
 Employees are also entitled to return to their same or an equivalent job at the end of their FMLA leave.
 It also provides specific military family leave entitlements.
 For example, eligible employees may take FMLA leave for specified reasons related to typical military deployments of their family members.
 Additionally, they may take up to 26 weeks of leave in a single 12-month period to care for a covered servicemember with a serious injury or illness.